lubuntu-team/manual/source/4/4.3/Lubuntu-Update.rst

 Usage
 -----
 To install an updates left click on the :guilabel:`Install Updates` button.
+To check for more updates press the :guilabel:`Check for Updates` button.
 Then a authentication dialog will need you to enter your password.
 After authenticating a progress bar and a terminal output on the bottom will appear.
 When the update is done on top will say :guilabel:`Update installation complete`.

 On top of the window shows the total number of pacakages under :guilabel:`x package(s) will be updated`.
 To the right you get how many are security updates on :guilabel:`of these aupdates are security related`.
 To see what new packages will be installed look under :guilabel:`To be installed`.
 To see what packages will be updated click on the :guilabel:`To be upgraded` section.
 To see what will be removed read under :guilabel:`To be removed`.
 To see what packages will be held back check under :guilabel:`Held Back`.